Temporary Event Forms

 - Submit application and fee(s) to the Event Coordinator.

-- The Event Coordinator must submit the completed application and fee(s) to San Mateo County Environmental Health Services at least 2 weeks prior to the event or applications will be denied.
+- The Event Coordinator must submit the completed application and fee(s) to San Mateo County Environmental Health Services at least 14 calendar days prior to the event or applications will subject to late penalties or be denied.
 Applications and fees sent directly to the Department may be returned.

 - Once approved, your Event Coordinator will be notified of all approved TFF vendors for the event.